Cornea Program

 DMEK

-Descemet's membrane endothelial keratoplasty (DMEK) is our treatment of choice for patients who need an endothelial keratoplasty.
-This partial-thickness transplant is performed in most cases of Fuch’s corneal dystrophy and bullous keratopathy, however very complicated surgical cases may require a DSEK.
-Some major advantages of DMEK over DSEK is the decreased risk of tissue rejection and superior visual acuity after tissue healing.
-Post-operatively, patients undergoing DMEK can achieve 20/20 vision, and can even be considered a candidate for a multifocal IOL implant in some cases.
+Descemet membrane endothelial keratoplasty (DMEK) is our treatment of choice for conditions impacting the corneal endothelium and patients who need an endothelial keratoplasty.
+This partial-thickness transplant is often performed as a treatment for Fuch’s corneal dystrophy and bullous keratopathy, however, very complicated surgical cases may require treatment via DSEK instead.
+Some major advantages of DMEK over DSEK include decreased risk of tissue rejection and superior visual acuity after healing has occurred.
+Post-operatively, patients undergoing DMEK can often achieve 20/20 vision, and may even be considered a candidate for a multifocal IOL.

 DSEK

-Descemet’s stripping endothelial keratoplasty is another method of endothelial transplantation.
-While a DMEK transfers the endothelial layer alone, a DSEK will strip a small layer of the stroma in addition to the damaged endothelial layer, and the transplanted tissue will also include a small layer of stroma.
-The host-stroma to donor-stroma interface can cause a small hyperopic shift, as well as a slight reduction in visual acuity after the cornea is healed and stable.
-This procedure is reserved for patients with complicated anterior chambers that could include tube shunts, anterior chamber IOLs and other complex anterior chamber findings.
-While some patients can achieve 20/20 vision post-DSEK, the majority are 20/25 or 20/30 post-operatively.
+Descemet stripping endothelial keratoplasty (DSEK) is another method of endothelial transplantation.
+While a DMEK transfers the endothelial layer alone, a DSEK will strip a small layer of the stroma in addition to the endothelial layer.
+As a result, the transplanted tissue will also include a small layer of stroma.
+The new interface of host stromal tissue and donor stroma can cause a small hyperopic shift, as well as a slight reduction in visual acuity after the cornea is healed.
+This procedure is often reserved for patients with complicated anterior chambers such as tube shunts, anterior chamber IOLs, and other complex anterior chamber findings.
+While some patients can achieve 20/20 vision post-DSEK, the majority experience visual acuity of 20/25 or 20/30 post-operatively.

 Corneal Cross-Linking

-Vance Thompson Vision has been involved with corneal cross-linking since 2011 through our participation in the clinical trials leading up to FDA approval.
-Corneal cross-linking is a corneal procedure that is indicated for patients with progressing ectatic conditions like keratoconus and post-LASIK ectasia.
-Currently, we are performing epithelium-off corneal cross-linking, as it is both the approved method by the FDA, as well as greater efficacy in corneal stability compared to transepithelial (also known as epithelium-on corneal cross-linking) methods.
-During the procedure, the epithelium is loosened and removed, followed by exposure to UV light and riboflavin.
-The combination of the UV light and riboflavin enhances the strength of the corneal stroma by inducing covalent bonds between the corneal collagen fibers.
+Vance Thompson Vision has been involved with corneal cross-linking since 2011 through our participation in the clinical trials leading up to the procedure’s FDA approval.
+Corneal cross-linking is a procedure indicated for patients with progressing ectatic conditions like keratoconus and post-LASIK ectasia.
+We commonly perform epithelium-off corneal cross-linking, as it is currently the approved method by the FDA.
+During the procedure, the corneal epithelium is loosened and removed, followed by instillation of a riboflavin solution called Photrexa in combination with exposure to UV light.
+The combination of riboflavin and UV light enhances the strength of the stroma by inducing covalent bonds between the corneal collagen fibers.
+Ongoing FDA studies are researching the stability and efficacy of epithelium-on corneal cross-linking, and the results appear promising thus far.

 PTK

-Phototherapeutic keratectomy is indicated on corneas with irregular corneal surface, like anterior basement membrane dystrophy or anterior stromal scars.
-Prior to PTK, the only way to remove anterior scarring of the cornea was via a full-thickness corneal transplant.
-The surface epithelium is loosened and removed, then a laser is utilized to remove any anterior stromal scars.
-The laser also improves the ability of the new epithelial cells to grow back in a more smooth and regular fashion.
-Due to the removal of the epithelial cells, a bandage contact lens is applied to the ocular surface to promote patient comfort and protect the new epithelial cells.
-The lens is removed around 4-5 days after the procedure, and vision will continue to improve over the following 1-2 weeks.
+Phototherapeutic keratectomy (PTK) is indicated for irregular corneal surfaces, impacted by conditions such as anterior basement membrane dystrophy (ABMD) or anterior stromal scars.
+Prior to PTK, the only way to remove anterior corneal scarring was via a full-thickness corneal transplant.
+During PTK, the surface epithelium is first loosened and removed.
+Then a laser is utilized to remove anterior stromal scars.
+The laser also improves the ability of the new epithelial cells to grow back in a smoother and more regular fashion.
+Due to the removal of the epithelium, a bandage contact lens is applied to the ocular surface to promote patient comfort and protect the new cells.
+The bandage lens is removed around 4-5 days after the procedure, and vision will continue to improve over the following 1-2 weeks.
 Our very own Dr. Vance Thompson was a national medical monitor in the FDA-controlled clinical trials during the development of PTK in the United States in 1995.